iot-edge-foundation/iot-edge-tradfri/README.md

 }
 ```

-*Note*: the name of the module will be used as the application name.
+*Note*: the name of the module of a combination of IoT Edge device name/module name will be used as the application name (depending on the 'useExtendedApplicationName' desired property).

 The returned "application secret" has to be filled in in the desired property: